 - See stunning views of Caracas from the top of Avila Mountain Range

-- Stay two nights in Canaima National Park
+- Stay three nights in Canaima National Park

 - Spend a day at the world’s highest waterfall, Angel Falls

-- Two night stay in Bogota’s cobblestoned historic district, La Canalaria
+- Three night stay in Bogota’s cobblestoned historic district, La Canalaria

 - Visit to Cerro Monserrate, Bogota